My mantra as an accountant, for my clients?

-Be proud of what you’ve achieved in your writing!
+Be proud of what you’ve achieved in your writing.

-ENJOY the fruits of your writing endeavours!
+Most of all, ENJOY the fruits of your writing endeavours!

 FREQUENTLY ASKED QUESTIONS

 As a UK resident, as soon as you start earning income, you’re legally obligated to report this to HMRC, and potentially to pay UK income tax.

 If you’re employed, you’re already registered with HMRC, and your employer takes income tax from you every month to settle the liability as you earn.
 But if you’re self-employed, you have to register personally and directly with HMRC, report to them annually, and settle any tax liability at the end of every tax year.

 Note 1: you should register with HMRC within a reasonable period of starting your self-employed work, this is usually after you start earning royalty income at any level.
 You must do this EVEN IF you don’t think you’ll need to pay tax on your earnings yet.

 Note 2: You can be both self-employed and employed at the same time.